Cyber Security Breaches Survey 2025/2026: Article 32 in Practice

 Viewpoint

-The Cyber Security Breaches Survey is a useful regulatory calibration point, but its real significance for UK GDPR practitioners is that it converts abstract risk into quantified organisational failure rates.
+The Cyber Security Breaches Survey is a useful regulatory calibration point, but its real value for UK GDPR practitioners is that it converts abstract risk into quantified organisational failure rates.
 An ICO investigation applying the Article 32 standard will not accept as a defence that an organisation followed industry norms when those norms are demonstrably inadequate.
-With more than half of businesses without two-factor authentication, 14% holding unprotected personal data, 25% lacking a formal incident response plan, and the median cost of breaches still sitting at zero while the upper tail extends to £10,000, the survey signals exactly where enforcement attention is most likely to focus next.
-Organisations that have not reviewed their technical and organisational measures against these benchmarks should do so before the ICO does it for them.
+With more than half of businesses without two-factor authentication, 14% holding unprotected personal data, 25% lacking a formal incident response plan, and the median cost of breaches still sitting at zero while the upper tail extends to £10,000, the survey signals where enforcement attention is most likely to focus next.
+Organisations that have not reviewed their TOMs against these benchmarks should do so before the ICO does it for them.

 Rob Bratby is Managing Partner at Bratby Law.
 He is a specialist UK data protection lawyer and advises data controllers and processors, including fintech operators, telecoms service providers and technology businesses, on UK GDPR compliance, ICO enforcement, personal data breach response and data protection for AI-enabled products.
 He holds fractional General Counsel appointments at UK Payments Initiative, TOTSCo, TelXL and Core Communication.